naninovel/docs/docs/guide/compatibility.md

 ## Unity Version

 Minimum supported Unity version is **2019.3**; this won't change throughout Naninovel v1.x releases.
-Support for new releases from the [TECH stream](https://blogs.unity3d.com/2018/04/09/new-plans-for-unity-releases-introducing-the-tech-and-long-term-support-lts-streams/) is added once they're out of the beta.
+Support for new releases from [TECH stream](https://blogs.unity3d.com/2018/04/09/new-plans-for-unity-releases-introducing-the-tech-and-long-term-support-lts-streams/) is added once they're out of beta.

-It's recommended to stick with the LTS stream (Unity 2019.4 LTS release is expected in spring 2020) to minimize production risks.
+It's recommended to stay on [2019 LTS stream](https://unity3d.com/unity/qa/lts-releases) (expected to release in spring 2020) to minimize production risks.

 ## Platforms